Online Undergraduate Program Specialist

 Leslee Hammers began working in the Online Undergraduate Program in Spring 2017.
 She has a bachelor’s degree in Information Systems Technologies and a master’s degree in Curriculum and Instruction, with an emphasis in Instructional Technology.
 Leslee was a non-traditional student for both of these degrees, working and attending school part-time.
 She had one daughter before she started working on her bachelor’s degree and another daughter before she finished.
 Leslee felt like she needed to obtain an education to be better able to stress the importance of a college education to her daughters.

 Leslee has been interested in adult education, especially online education, since she began working on her bachelor’s degree.
-Having worked in different roles in the College of Business since 2004, she is excited for the opportunity to utilize her education and years of institutional knowledge to assist students and faculty with online education.
+Having worked in different roles in the College of Business and Analytics since 2004, she is excited for the opportunity to utilize her education and years of institutional knowledge to assist students and faculty with online education.

 Online Undergraduate Program Manager

-Michelle Johanson joined the College of Business as an accountant in the Dean’s Office in 2015.
+Michelle Johanson joined the College of Business and Analytics as an accountant in the Dean’s Office in 2015.
 She was quickly promoted to business manager and is currently the online undergraduate program manager.
 Managing the online program is a perfect fit for Johanson.
-She has experience working with online programs in the College of Business and in the Workforce Education and Development Off Campus Degree Program as a teaching assistant and a research assistant.
+She has experience working with online programs in the College of Business and Analytics and in the Workforce Education and Development Off Campus Degree Program as a teaching assistant and a research assistant.

 Johanson is a three degree Saluki.
 She earned her bachelor’s degree in finance, master’s degree with a major in workforce education and development focusing on instructional design and E-learning and a Master of Accountancy, all from SIU Carbondale.